Bregman projection for calibration estimation in Survey Sampling: Real data analysis

 For 1{,}000 repeated replications, we select units under unequal--probability sampling with expected sample size $n=1{,}135$, using selection probabilities proportional to frame-level inclusion probabilities.
 We compare the Deville--S\"arndal (DS) and Bregman-divergence calibration (BC) estimators under exponential tilting (ET), empirical likelihood (EL), and Hellinger distance (HD); we also include BC with contrast entropy (CE).
 Performance is summarized across the 12 outcomes, and we report RMSE scaled relative to BC--CE to facilitate comparisons.

 Under unequal--probability sampling, the estimators are design-unbiased but show meaningful differences in efficiency across study variables.
-Figure~\ref{fig:lpis_rmse} summarizes relative RMSE, $100 \times \del{\frac{\text{RMSE(method)}}{\text{RMSE(BC-CE)}} - 1}$, over the 12 outcomes for a range of calibration covariate specifications.
+Figure~\ref{fig:lpis_rmse} summarizes relative RMSE, $100 \times \big(\frac{\text{RMSE(method)}}{\text{RMSE(BC-CE)}} - 1\big)$, over the 12 outcomes for a range of calibration covariate specifications.
 BC--HD attains the lowest RMSE in most settings.
 DS--ET and BC--ET coincide, DS--HD is broadly comparable to DS--ET, and EL-based methods are typically slightly less efficient in this example.

-Overall, the LPIS study illustrates how the Bregman framework encompasses classical calibration while allowing alternative distance choices that can improve efficiency when inclusion probabilities vary.
-Although \texttt{BC-CE} is optimal under Poisson sampling in our theory, the LPIS emulation reflects additional complexities, under which \texttt{BC-HD} performs comparably or better.
+This study illustrates how the Bregman framework encompasses classical calibration while allowing alternative distance choices that can improve efficiency when inclusion probabilities vary.
+Although \texttt{BC-CE} is optimal under Poisson sampling in theory, the LPIS emulation reflects additional complexities, under which \texttt{BC-HD} performs comparably or better.